harryho/flata/README.rst

 ================

 Markus Siemens's TinyDB.
-All credit should go to Markus, upon his hard work I can create the PseuDB as what I want.
+All credit should go to Markus, upon his hard work I can create the FlatDB as what I want.
 I borrow some concepts from lowdb which will have better support for Restful API.

-Difference between TinyDB and PseuDB
+Difference between TinyDB and FlatDB

-- **No default table** The _default table has been removed from PseuDB.
+- **No default table** The _default table has been removed from FlatDB.
 User needs to create a table first before inserting any data.

-- **Built-in ID** PseuDB always attachs a built-in id field, to every record, but user can customize the built-in id field as they prefer.
+- **Built-in ID** FlatDB always attachs a built-in id field, to every record, but user can customize the built-in id field as they prefer.

-- **Only table object can execute CRUD** The instance of TinyDB can execute CRUD actions, but it is different story in PseuDB.
-In PseuDB only the instance of table is allowed to execute CRUD actions.
+- **Only table object can execute CRUD** The instance of TinyDB can execute CRUD actions, but it is different story in FlatDB.
+In FlatDB only the instance of table is allowed to execute CRUD actions.
 This concept is borrowed from lowdb.

-- **Return object instead of ID** PseuDB will return new or updated objects with IDs after the data is inserted or updated.
+- **Return object instead of ID** FlatDB will return new or updated objects with IDs after the data is inserted or updated.
 It is good for Restful API to present the latest data in the database.

-- **Format of database is not compatible** Database file created by TinyDB will not be compatible with PseuDB, because data structure stored as list in PseuDB instead of dict in TinyDB.
+- **Format of database is not compatible** Database file created by TinyDB will not be compatible with FlatDB, because data structure stored as list in FlatDB instead of dict in TinyDB.

 Installation